 Key smartphone manufacturers compete with each other primarily on the basis of high performance.
-The rapid influx of smartphones, tablets and notebooks in the market is expected to be the key driving force for this industry.
+The rapid influx of smartphones, tablets, and notebooks in the market is expected to be the key driving force for this industry.
 Notebook manufacturers have started integrating this technology in some of the premium notebooks that they offer.
-Increased demand for data storage devices offering large storage spaces is expected to drive this market.
-Growing demand for high-performance computers used in programming, monitoring, gaming, and various critical areas is further expected to propel the growth of this market.
-Starting from the high-end enterprise market, the V-NAND technology is gradually expected to replace planar NAND market in phases.
-Some of the challenges involved in the manufacturing process of these chips are construction of vertically interconnected cell arrays, building tall multilayer structures and installing layers of uniform thickness across the entire wafer.
+Increased demand for data storage devices offering large storage spaces is expected to drive this 3D NAND flash memory market.
+Growing demand for high-performance computers used in programming, monitoring, gaming, and various critical areas is further expected to propel the growth of this 3D NAND flash memory market.
+Starting from the high-end enterprise market, the V-NAND technology is gradually expected to replace the planar NAND market in phases.
+Some of the challenges involved in the manufacturing process of these chips are the construction of vertically interconnected cell arrays, building tall multilayer structures, and installing layers of uniform thickness across the entire wafer.
 Additionally, every layer in the device has to be surrounded by an insulating layer.

 Industry participants include Micron Technology Inc, Samsung Electronics Co.
 Ltd., Intel Corp.
-Ltd., SK Hynix Inc., SanDisk and Toshiba Corp among others.
+Ltd., SK Hynix Inc., SanDisk, and Toshiba Corp among others.
 Toshiba and SanDisk are planning to commence the creation of the 3D NAND by developing a new wafer fab facility.
-The 3D NAND chips are expected to be able to create embedded flash with enough capacity to store 1TB of data.
+The 3D NAND chips are expected to be able to create embedded flash with enough capacity to store 1 TB of data.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now